LeonardoGentile/react-mobx-router5/README.md

 class Main extends React.Component {
   render(){
     // injected by routeNode HOC
-    const { routerStore, activeRoute } = this.props;
+    const { routerStore, route, plainRoute } = this.props;

     // This will extract the correct component amongst the children of '' for the current route
-    // Notice that the ComponentToRender could also be another routeNode, for example `Section` const ComponentToRender = getComponent(activeRoute, '', routes);
+    // Notice that the ComponentToRender could also be another routeNode, for example `Section` const ComponentToRender = getComponent(route, '', routes);
-	// Passing the activeRoute prop will ensure that the ComponentToRender will be re-rendered for each new route return createElement(ComponentToRender, {route: activeRoute}); }
+    // Passing the route prop will ensure that the ComponentToRender will be re-rendered for each new route return createElement(ComponentToRender, {route: route}); }
 }